Dani3lSun/apex-plugin-spotlight/README.md

 - **1 Match Found Text** - Text that is displayed when 1 search result was found
 - **Multiple Matches Found Text** - Text that is displayed when multiple search results were found
 - **In-Page Search Text** - Text that is displayed in the spotlight search list for in-page search feature
+- **Search History Delete Text** - Text that is displayed in the spotlight search history list to delete local search history.
+Only valid when you enabled search history feature

 ### Component settings
 - **Enable Keyboard Shortcuts** - Enables you to add custom keyboard shortcuts to open spotlight search